8ta4/say/README.md

 > How do I set up a hideaway?
 (Planned)

+1. Connect to the Wi-Fi or Ethernet network you want to use as your hideaway.

 1. Hit `⌘ + Space` to open your launcher.

 1. Type `say`.